tekle23/cinemabook/README.md

 ## How to configure cinemabook

-copy '.env.example' file and paste on top of all folders and rename it as '.env' edit enviroment variable for database name only and change 'DB_DATABASE=laravel' into 'DB_DATABASE=cinemabooking' leave the rest as it is. create database and name it as 'cinemabooking'. run 'php artisan migrate' on terminal
+copy '.env.example' file and paste on top of all folders and rename it as '.env' Edit enviroment variable for database name only and change 'DB_DATABASE=laravel' into 'DB_DATABASE=cinemabooking' leave the rest as it is. create database and name it as 'cinemabooking'. run 'php artisan migrate' on terminal

 ## How to Use